Roman-Sarker/Assessment-Spring-Boot-loan-management/README.md

 # Car Loan Management System

 ## Overview
 The **Car Loan Management System** is a Spring Boot application designed to manage car loans efficiently.
-It integrates modern technologies and best practices to provide a robust solution for car loan management.
+It integrates modern technologies and best practices to provide a solution for car loan management.

 ---